phenoxlab/phenox/docs/tut/build.md

 This tutorial explains following works using Ubuntu14.04 as host-PC.

 1. Startup Phenox2 from external supply plug, and try two communication method (using serial communication board and ssh connection).
-2. Check how to use APIs of image processing sound processing.
+2. Check how to use APIs of image processing and sound processing.
 3. Create and build user's custom project.
 4. Changing source code and rebuild project.